Yorkshire Chess History

 1895

-The list of winners appears to continue with one winner in the next panel round, but the writer omitted to make a note of the name (James E. .....) when inspecting the trophy.
+The list of winners appears in the photograph to continue with one winner in the next panel round, but the writer omitted to make a note of that name (James E. .....) when inspecting the trophy, but that name was recorded in the Hastings & St Leonard’s Observer of 01/05/1954 as that of Dr. James E. Manilove.

-In 1922, the trophy was presented to the British Chess Federation, and came to serve as the county championship trophy, as indicated in the inscription of the bowl, on the opposite side to the above list of winners, which reads as follows, with no apostrophe in “Georges” (click here for image of inscription):
+The St George’s Chess Club went into decline in time, and there came the point when the club’s property was sold off.
+According to the Hastings & St Leonard’s Observer of 01/05/1954, the Lowenthal Cup was purchased by the president of the Sussex Chess Association, Mr. Alfred Francis Waterhouse (b.
+17/11/1856, Dulwich, London; d.
+13/02/1922, Brighton).
+Upon his death, the trophy passed in 1922 to the British Chess Association and came to serve as the county championship trophy, as indicated in the inscription on the bowl, on the opposite side to the above list of winners, which reads as follows, with no apostrophe in “Georges” (click here for image of inscription):

 The Löwenthal Cup